locustio/locust/docs/writing-a-locustfile.rst

 ------------------------------

 :py:attr:`client <locust.HttpUser.client>` is an instance of :py:class:`HttpSession <locust.clients.HttpSession>`.
 HttpSession is a subclass/wrapper for
 :py:class:`requests.Session`, so its features are well documented and should be familiar to many.
-What HttpSession adds is mainly reporting of the request results into Locust (name, success/fail, response time, response length).
+What HttpSession adds is mainly reporting of the request results into Locust (success/fail, response time, response length, name).

 It contains methods for all HTTP methods: :py:meth:`get <locust.clients.HttpSession.get>`,